Maoelan/Maoelan/README.md

 ### Hi, I’m Maoelan👋
-For now, im only focusing on machine learning
+For now, im only focusing on Machine Learning & a bit about Flutter

 <div id="badges">
   <a href="https://www.kaggle.com/maoel31">